Master of Criminal Justice – In-person Degree Option

 Learn applied research skills to promote evidence-based policy and practice in fields of criminal justice from nationally recognized experts actively engaged in research on topics of crime and justice policy, applied criminology, international crime, racial disparities, restorative justice, among many other topics

 The admission requirements for the MCJ Policy & Practice program option are linked below.
-Prospective students seeking funding opportunities must apply before April 1st for Fall admission (the deadline has been extended until May 1st due to the COVID-19 pandemic response) and October 1st for Spring admission.
+Prospective students seeking funding opportunities must apply before April 1st for Fall admission and October 1st for Spring admission.
 Standard admission is rolling and prospective students are encouraged to have their applications completed within one month before the start of the semester seeking enrollment.

 - Program Details

 The department has funds to support selected graduate students.
 These funded Graduate Assistantship positions are competitive and provide a stipend and tuition waivers.
 For more information on the Graduate Assistantship as well as other graduate funding option, check out the links below:

 - Graduate Assistantships

 - Graduate School – Scholarships and Financial Aid Options